 The great thing about a car detailing business is that cars never stay clean.
 If someone shows up at your shop for the first time to get their car detailed, they will most likely need another detailing service again a few months down the road.
 Your goal should be to get those customers coming back to you every time they need a detail.
 You can do this through email or even text marketing.

 You can set up a program to email your customer a reminder 3 months after their last detail to come get another detailing service.
 They will probably appreciate the reminder and since you are top of mind, they will be more likely to go back to your shop than to a shop that didn’t remind them.

 I did just say that advertising isn’t all there is to marketing, but it’s still an important tactic to consider when you’re trying to attract new customers to your auto detailing business.
 Here are some channels you could consider advertising in:

 The Number 1 Rule of Marketing

 The first and number 1 rule of marketing for your car detailing business is to measure.
-If you’re not careful, you can spend a lot of money on marketing, advertising especially.
+If you’re not careful, you can spend a lot of money on trying a lot of different marketing ideas, advertising especially.
 You want to make sure that you’re seeing results from what you’re spending.
 By results, I mean a tangible number like increased customer base or increased revenue for your auto detailing business.
 Watch how Matt Moore uses our Analytics tool to measure his marketing ROI below.

-You are going to spend resources and time in your marketing efforts, and you need to be able to know what works and what doesn’t so you can be a smarter marketer and a better business person.
+You are going to put resources and time into trying out your marketing ideas, and you need to be able to know what works and what doesn’t so you can be a smarter marketer and a better business person.
 If done in the right way, marketing will offer you the reward of more customers and more money, and it will far outweigh the cost of what you put into it.